 Same field, late 1880's

-First Lieutenant Paul F. Slocum taught aerial bombing at Ellington Field in Houston, Texas, and he wrote a manual on the subject.
-He used the aerial carpet in training the pilots.
+Lieutenant Paul F. Slocum was in charge of all aerial bombing in the United States Army.
+He taught aerial bombing at Ellington Field in Houston, Texas, and he used the moving carpet in training the pilots.
+In addition, he wrote the definitive manual on the subject on aerial bombing.

 Lieutenant Slocum was then sent to France, and he was attached to the